 It appeared W E Maude was everywhere!
-When did Maude purchase the freehold of the site from Milner?
 When or how did he become involved in John Budd's the zinc works?
+When did Maude purchase the freehold of the saltpetre site from Milner?

-Cheshire cows had long been linked with Cheshire salt to produce scrumptious Cheshire cheese and their posthumous gift of leather to the shoe makers was established in antiquity and then at the start of the 19th century the ubiquitous cow made another contribution to the farming revolution.
+Established in antiquity, the cows gave their posthumous gift of leather to the shoe makers and Cheshire cows had long been linked with Cheshire salt to produce scrumptious Cheshire cheese ... and then at the start of the 19th century the ubiquitous cow made another contribution to the farming revolution ... their bones.

 In 1813 'Elements of Agricultural Chemistry' by Sir Humphrey Davy recommended the use of bones as a form of manure.
 Chemistry was beginning to be applied to farming.
 The importance of a balance of nitrogen, phosphate & potassium in the soil to increase yields was being pinned down and bone meals, acid phosphates and sulphate of ammonia began to appear as chemical manures.

-1878 Post Office Directory listed the 'manure works' as the business of Thomas Astles, Acton, Northwich - Bone Grinders.
+1878 Post Office Directory confirmed the 'manure works' as the business of Thomas Astles, Acton, Northwich - Bone Grinders.

 1883 Slater's Directory of Cheshire & Liverpool noted Mr Thomas Astles, Winnington under 'Nobility, Gentry & Clergy'.
 And Thomas Astles as a 'Salt Manufacturer' - 'Astles, Thomas (brine agent), Anderton'.